 Do cannabis and sports go together or not?
 Make up your mind!

 Cannabis is not currently considered to be a “performance-enhancing drug.”
 But let’s examine what that means.
-The drugs which are indicated as being an unfair chemical advantage for athletic competitors include pain-killers which allow “performance beyond the usual pain threshold” and sedatives which “overcome excessive nervousness.”
+The drugs which are indicated as being an unfair chemical advantage for athletic competitors include painkillers that allow “performance beyond the usual pain threshold” and sedatives that “overcome excessive nervousness.”
 To be fair, cannabis, or at least individual cannabinoids within cannabis, can do both of those things.

 So we could argue a very small case to justify restricting cannabis use in certain competitive activities anyway, although nobody else is saying this.
 Be that as it may, we have cannabis-related companies in the industries sponsoring sports teams now.
 Kinemaster Kinemaster Kinemaster

-So, hey kids, there’s your idolized athletes endorsed by a cannabis-related company, and, in the case of the High Rollerz BJJ tournament, even blazing up the “GATEWAY DRUG” right in your face before the event!
+So, hey kids, there are your idolized athletes endorsed by a cannabis-related company, and, in the case of the High Rollerz BJJ tournament, even blazing up the “GATEWAY DRUG” right in your face before the event!
 Just, you know, that’s not cool for Olympic athletes, because different rules apply.

-Just like Us cannabis legalization at the state and federal level.
+Just like Us cannabis legalization at the state and federal levels.
 Different rules apply.

 Readers, your turn!

 Does cannabis belong in sports?
-Does sports belong in cannabis?
-These are the kinds of questions we’ll need to answer pretty quick, as cannabis legalization continues its hobbled march forward.
+Do sports belong in cannabis?
+These are the kinds of questions we’ll need to answer pretty quickly, as cannabis legalization continues its hobbled march forward.